 Why I Call This a Love Story Instead of a Product Review

-In the early days after my youngest was born the Kindle Fire and my daughter’s love of Dinosaur Train was the only thing that kept us from full blown toddler meltdown some days.
+In the early days after my youngest was born the Kindle Fire and my child’s love of Dinosaur Train was the only thing that kept us from full blown toddler meltdown some days.

 Kindle Fire Kids Edition Benefits

-When Ellie was using our regular Kindle Fire we had some problems with her trying to access YouTube videos or cartoons that were too old for her.
+When my child was using our regular Kindle Fire we had some problems with her trying to access YouTube videos or cartoons that were too old for her.
 Or simply not what I wanted her to be watching.
 Those YouTube videos with creepy adults opening eggs with toys in them…just no. No one needs to watch that.
-And while we were always nearby to supervise, neither Ellie nor I enjoyed my constant hovering.
+And while we were always nearby to supervise, neither my daughter nor I enjoyed my constant hovering.

 The Kindle Fire Kids Edition took care of that problem.
 It has more parental control options than any other tablet.
 You can do everything from limit access to apps and the internet to setting time limits for the Kindle’s use.
 No parent wants their kid glued in front of a screen all the time.
 And that’s why it’s good to have healthy limits.

 If you’re curious what those are, here is a link to the American Academy of Pediatrics recommendations for screen time by age.
 The ability to set the time limit automatically with parental controls is awesome because it removes the need for an argument, eliminates begging for more time or having to physically take the tablet at the end of screen time.
 All things that happened before we had the kids version of the Kindle Fire.